gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to DTLS protection operator to manage the DTLS connections and their related DCI.
+It's up to DTLS key-establishment function to manage the DTLS connections and their related DCI state in the DTLS chunk.

 ### Add a New DTLS Connection {#add-dtls-connection}

 Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time.
-The new DCI value shall be the last active DCI increased by one modulo 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
+The new DCI value shall be the last active DCI increased by one.
+What is encoded in the DTLS chunk and DTLS user messages are the DCI value modulo 256.
+This makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
 A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.

 As either endpoint can initiate a DTLS handshake at the same time, either endpoint may receive a DTLS ClientHello message when it has